Roman Catholic High School

-Roman Catholic High School of Philadelphia, often referred to as Roman Catholic or just Roman, was founded by Thomas E. Cahill in 1890 as the first free Diocesan Catholic high school for boys in the nation.
-The school is located at the intersection of Broad and Vine Streets in Center City Philadelphia.
-It is managed by the Archdiocese of Philadelphia.
+The Roman Catholic High School of Philadelphia is a four-year private, catholic high school for boys in Philadelphia.
+It was founded by Thomas E. Cahill in 1890 as the first free Catholic high school in the nation.
+The school is located at the intersection of Broad and Vine streets in Center City Philadelphia, and is managed by the Archdiocese of Philadelphia.

 History

 Roman Catholic High School was founded with funding provided by the estate of Thomas E. Cahill, a 19th-century Philadelphia merchant.
 Cahill had envisioned the need to create a school that offered a free Catholic education for boys past their grammar school years.
 Cahill died before seeing that vision come to life.
 However, those wishes were followed and guided by a written will and his wife, Sophia Cahill.
 Roman Catholic opened its doors in 1890 and offered free education to boys.
 Due to increased staff and facilities costs, free admission to the school ended in the 1960s.